 Insider Tips for Enjoying Yellowstone in Winter

-Some of the best wildlife and geyser viewing and photography opportunities are in the dead of winter, when the snow-white landscape provides the contrast that makes animals and thermal wonders appear even more dramatic.
+Some of the best wildlife, geyser viewing, and photography opportunities arise in the dead of winter, when the snow-white landscape provides the contrast that makes animals and thermal wonders appear even more dramatic.

-Two classic park lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel , about 50 miles apart — remain open from mid-December to early March to accommodate winter guests.
+Two park lodges — Old Faithful Snow Lodge and Mammoth Hot Springs Hotel & Cabins, about 50 miles apart — remain open from mid-December to early March to accommodate winter guests.

-And, starting in mid-December, a plethora of fun activities cater to all kinds of visitors.
-If you want to get out in nature, you can strap on snowshoes or cross-country skis, or take a whirl around an ice rink.
-If lower-key pursuits are more your speed, try wildlife watching from the comfort and warmth of a snowcoach.
+Starting in mid-December, a plethora of fun winter activities cater to all kinds of visitors.
+If you dream of exploring the stunning landscapes, strap on some snowshoes or cross-country skis for the ultimate adventure.
+Or take a whirl around the ice rink for an outdoor activity the whole family can enjoy.
+If lower-key pursuits are your objective, witness wildlife from the comfort and warmth of a snowcoach.
 Or simply cozy up with a good book in front of a lodge fireplace.
+There’s something for everyone at the world’s first national park.

 Winter Wildlife Watching

 Yes, bears take to their dens for a long winter’s nap, but other Yellowstone denizens are up and about.
-Moreover, they can be easier to spot, thanks to their heightened contrast against a blanket of pristine snow.
-Plus, their frozen footprints make animals easier to track.
+Moreover, animals like wolves and moose can be easier to spot, thanks to their heightened contrast against a blanket of pristine snow and their frozen footprints make animals easier to track.

 Tips:

-• Pack essentials, such as binoculars; a foam-rubber mat to stand on and prevent the cold from penetrating your soles; a thermos filled with a hot beverage; and food to fuel your wanderings.
+- Pack essentials, such as binoculars, a foam-rubber mat to stand on and prevent the cold from penetrating the soles of your shoes, a thermos filled with a hot beverage, and food to fuel your wanderings.
+(You can order boxed lunches from the Mammoth Hot Springs or Old Faithful Snow Lodge Dining Rooms.)

 Photo Safaris